-First Nations' people, whose traditional and treaty territories are encompassed by the MKMA, must benefit from economic development, including recreation development, in the MKMA.
-But they are currently at a serious disadvantage in applying for and acquiring commercial recreation tenures and permits because of a lack of familiarity with the policies and application procedures in respect of commercial recreation.
+First Nations' people, with traditional and treaty territories encompassed by the M-KMA, should benefit from economic development, including recreation development, in the M-KMA.
+Currently First Nations have not participated significantly in applying or acquiring commercial recreation tenures and permits.
+This may be due to a lack of familiarity with the policies and application procedures in respect of commercial recreation.